The problem with Donating Art and the Solution

 And lastly, we found that we weren’t wanting to give the best artwork, but rather tempted to give the items that didn’t sell.

-Drew and I attended a Surf Industry Ball a few summers ago.
-It’s a black tie event held yearly at the beautiful St. Regis Resort.
-They hold a charity auction, both silent and live.
+Drew and I attended a Surf Industry event a few summers ago.
+It’s a black tie event held yearly in beautiful Laguna Beach, CA. They hold a charity auction, both silent and live.
 Many people who attend are wealthy and have no problem bidding on $10,000-$100,000 items.

 You would think an event such as this would attract quality artwork.
-But in the silent auction, there were amateur pieces.
-There were also a few pieces of art from successful artists that appeared as though they took art that wasn’t selling in their studio and donated it to get rid of it.
+But in the silent auction, I was surprised to see that there were amateur pieces.
+There were also a few pieces of art from well known artists that appeared as though they took art that wasn’t selling in their studio and donated it to get rid of it.

 Auctioning low quality art at a black tie event does not work.
 But I also know, first hand, that this event does not share in the revenue with the artist donating the work.